-Using a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make changes.
-But as you may expect, it won’t work properly or at all if you see an error code show up.
-The exact error code supplies useful information about the root of the problem, something a knowledgeable technician can use to present solutions that much sooner.
+Installing a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your heating and cooling.
+This smart thermostat can learn your preferences and automatically make adjustments.
+But as you might expect, it won’t work correctly or at all if you see an error code on the display.
+The precise error code provides useful information about the source of the problem, something a trained technician can use to provide solutions that much sooner.

-Let’s consider seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could solve it and the approximate cost to do so.
-Remember that while the price will ultimately be dependent on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific components required to finish repairs.
+Listed below are seven of the most common error codes you may encounter on your Nest thermostat.
+We’ll review the basics of each error code as well as how you could fix it and the approximate cost to do so.
+Keep in mind that while the costs will ultimately depend on the precise Nest model, you can expect to pay around $75-$200 for repairs.
+This should include travel and labor costs along with any specific parts required to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is detached from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the problem is resolved.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
+Because this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the issue is dealt with.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring might have disconnected or become damaged, or a disconnection might have happened further along in the electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A professional technician will inspect electrical connections and wiring until they uncover the source of the problem.
+A professional technician will inspect electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not just a software issue.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll shut off the power and progressively check each wire, making sure they are fully attached into the connector with the correct amount of exposed copper.
-Once they locate the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and gradually check each wire, seeing to it that they are fully attached into the connector with the correct amount of bare copper.
+Once they find the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally turn off.
-In the event the breakers are on, you can check a few other places before consulting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
+Assuming the breakers are on, you can check a few other places before calling a professional technician.

-Because this error can drain your thermostat’s battery, the first step could be restoring enough power to figure out if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and provide power by using a USB cable.
-If it displays error code 195, you should continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it’s maybe best to contact a pro.
+As this error can drain your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and deliver power with a USB cable.
+In the event it displays error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This may stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician should cautiously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+A technician should cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it might still stop you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+Although this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you may notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is being delivered through the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to switch the power off as soon as you can.
-You can then get a hold of a professional technician with the necessary experience identifying and fixing electrical problems.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is transported using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to switch the power off as soon as possible.
+You can then contact a professional technician with the proper experience detecting and solving electrical malfunctions.

 e73 – Critical